AlmirMBH/eloquent-model-cloner/README.md

 ## Testing
-The cloning process is tested in the CloneTest, testCloneAuthorAndRelatedModels and testClonePostAndRelatedModels methods.
+The cloning process is tested in the `CloneTest`, `testCloneAuthorAndRelatedModels` and `testClonePostAndRelatedModels` methods.
 The trait DatabaseMigrations is used to refresh the database before each test.
 The test database is seeded with the data located in the test trait CloneTestData.
 It also contains the expected response, that is, the structure of the data and actual data that is expected to be returned after cloning the models.